DEAD MEN BEAR NO WITNESS (Bliss)

 A sudden development fills me with fear

-Your man sits bolt up and at me does stare
+For your man sits bolt upright and madly does stare

 And I’m practically killed with the terror